rse/asty/README.md

-in combination with a parser generator like [PEG.js](http://pegjs.org/) (and then especially with its utility class [PEGUtil](http://github.com/rse/pegjs-util)) to carry the results of the parsing step and to provide the vehicle for further processing of those results.
+in combination with a parser generator like [PEG.js](http://pegjs.org/) (and then especially with its utility class [PEGUtil](http://github.com/rse/pegjs-util)) to carry the results of the parsing step and to provide the vehicle for further processing those results.

 Usage
 -----